qmk/qmk_firmware/keyboards/kinesis/keymaps/tuesdayjohn/readme.md

 I use Colemak as my default layout.
 I've included QWERTY here as well.

-Additionally, I've added gaming/vanilla version of Colemak and QWERTY layouts.
-These layouts have limited access to the Function or Numbers/Symbols layers, and are mainly used for gaming.
-Additionally, NKRO is turned on by default for these layers.
+Additionally, there is a gaming layer on toggle.
+This layer is turned top of either Colemak or QWERTY and have limited access to the Function or Numbers/Symbols layers.
+Additionally, NKRO is turned on when the layer is turned on.

 Persistent default layer has been enabled for Colemak and QWERTY.
 The gaming/vanilla Colemak and QWERTY can be set as default layer, but will not be persistent.